michalfapso/kdenlive_slideshow_editor/README.md

   - **main_a**: audio track for audio of your video clips<br/>
   - **music**: audio track for music<br/>
 3. Put your photos and video clips to the *main_v* and *main_a* tracks.
-  - You can change the default duration of picture clips in Main Menu -> Settings -> Configure Kdenlive -> Default Durations -> Image Clips.
+  - You can change the default duration of picture clips in `Main Menu -> Settings -> Configure Kdenlive -> Default Durations -> Image Clips`.
 The default of 5 seconds is quite slow.
 Try to use 3 seconds for more dynamic slideshows.
 The final duration of each clip will be altered by the beat detection of the *music* track
 4. Put your music to the *music* track.
 5. Save the project to e.g. `~/Videos/kdenlive_slideshow_test/slideshow_test.kdenlive`